The toric g-vector of nestohedra: The toric -polynomial of the associahedron

-The toric $g$-polynomial of the associahedron has a combinatorial interpretation in terms of the ascent statistics of $123$-avoiding parking functions.
+The main result of this section is that the toric $g$-polynomial of the associahedron has a combinatorial interpretation in terms of the ascent statistics of $123$-avoiding parking functions.
 As reported in~\cite{Adeniran_Pudwell}, the number of all $123$-avoiding parking functions was first computed by Qiu and Remmel~\cite{Qiu_Remmel}.
 We refine Qiu's formulas~\cite{Qiu_slides} to the following result.

-\begin{theorem} The coefficient of $x^{k}$ in the toric $g$-polynomial of the $n$-dimensional associahedron is the number of $123$-avoiding parking functions on the set $[n]$ having exactly $k$ ascents. \end{theorem} \begin{proof} The key tools are the Garsia--Haiman and the Krattenthaler bijections presented in Section~\ref{section_preliminaries}.
+\begin{theorem} The coefficient of $x^{k}$ in the toric $g$-polynomial of the $n$-dimensional associahedron~$\Ass_{n}$ is the number of $123$-avoiding parking functions on the set $[n]$ having exactly $k$ ascents. \end{theorem} \begin{proof} The key tools are the Garsia--Haiman and the Krattenthaler bijections presented in Section~\ref{section_preliminaries}.
 Observe that we have combined the two pictures in Figures~\ref{figure_Krattenthaler} and~\ref{figure_Garsia_Haiman} into Figure~\ref{figure_pair_of_paths}.
 We begin by characterizing $123$-avoiding parking functions in terms of their Garsia--Haiman representation.